Position: Associate Professor, Music Theory; Embedded Music Theory Tutor Coordinator

-B.A., Point Loma Nazarene University; M.A., Queens College, CUNY; Ph.D., University of California, Santa Barbara
+B.A., Point Loma Nazarene University, San Diego; M.A., Queens College, CUNY, Ph.D., University of California, Santa Barbara

-Dr. Short has been active as a musical director and performer in theatrical productions, as a solo singer and as a member of various choirs.
+Dr. Short has been active as a musical director and performer: in theatrical productions, as a solo singer, and as a member of various choirs.
 She has performed onstage at regional theatres and in national tours, including a tour of Camelot starring Robert Goulet.
-Favorite performance arenas include Lamb’s Players Theatre, the Lawrence Welk Resort Theatre, Starlight Musical Theatre Sea World, and the Empire State Building as a singer, dancer, pianist and actress.
+Favorite performance arenas include Winchester Little Theatre, Lamb’s Players Theatre, the Lawrence Welk Resort Theatre, Starlight Musical Theatre, Sea World, and the Empire State Building as a singer, dancer, pianist, and actress.
 Her current favorite musical activity is singing with her family in their living room.